carch-org/docs/docs/project/contributing.md

 > ```
 >
 > Btw, before committing, if you are changing any `.sh` or bash script file, make sure to check the `scripts/` directory and run `./check.sh` for any extra white or blank spaces.
 If it fails, run `./cleanup.sh`.
 Also make sure shell scripts are formatted by `shfmt`.
-> For Rust file changes, make sure to run `cargo fmt --all --check`.
-If there are any suggestions, run `cargo fmt --all`.
+>
-> Also, make sure to run `cargo clippy` and `cargo clippy -- -D warnings` to ensure there are no errors left.
-Thanks.
+> For changes to any part of the Rust files, make sure to run `cargo xtask ci` to check formatting and other validations.
+Ensure you do not push directly without verifying that there are no errors anywhere.

 > For more information about Conventional Commits, prefer this [guide](https://gist.github.com/harilvfs/53cc86aa79ea4642356540aadc6bd87d).